 Recursively, starting at tips of the import hierarchy:

 - Apply the import’s

-- Set names in unit’s namespace (every entity type has its own section)
+- Set names in file’s namespace (every entity type has its own section)

 - Ambiguous names (per entity type section)

 - Lookup fields from namespace